retro-cats/retro-cats-contracts/README.md

 # About

 At the end of the day, this is an NFT project.
 What it does, is randomize an assortment of PNG images hosted in the cloud (centralized at the moment, I know, I'll get to that).
-It uses Chainlink VRF to assign a random set of traits when a user calls the `mint_cat` function.
+It uses Chainlink VRF to assign a random set of traits when a user calls the `mint_cats` function.

 I'm still working on verification, some of the verification in brownie broke recently :/